 Roundtrip Qualification – What qualifies for a roundtrip flight in private aviation varies, but typically it is a period where your trip is short enough that the plane that flies you out can wait for you and fly your back thus eliminating empty leg (non-revenue) flights.
 Usually, it means at least two billable hours on a single day starting and returning to the same airport or at least two billable hours on consecutive days.
 To achieve a roundtrip discount you may have to complete all your day’s flights within 14 hours to comply with crew duty time limits

 Service Recovery – Outside of weather, different programs have different commitments for mechanical delays, pilots running out of flight hours, etc. This is another benefit compared to on-demand charter.

 Unaccompanied Minor Travel Policy – Age limits for sending an unaccompanied minor privately on your program range from minimums of 5 to 18 years old, although some programs don’t have minimums.
-In some cases you will need to pay additional fees for a flight attendant to accompany your child.
+In some cases, you will need to pay additional fees for a flight attendant to accompany your child.

 Wyvern Wingman – Wyvern Wingman is a third-party rating system of private aircraft operators measuring adherence to ICAO (International Civil Aviation Organization) standards for safety management systems, emergency response plans, and internal evaluations.
 Included is a two-day, on-site audit recurring every 24 months.